D-TheProgrammer/AirSoccer_in_Js-Html/README.md

 ---
 ### __[ENGLISH]__

 This project is a football game (a kind of air hockey).
-You control the red player with your mouse, and by moving the cursor, you can shoot the ball, the goal is obviously to have the best score against the computer.
+You control the red player with your mouse, and by moving the cursor, you can shoot the ball, the goal is obviously to have the best score against the computer which is using an AI.

 You should know that the ball bounces on the edges of the screen, and that this ball, after being hit, after a certain time, will begin to slow down (unless you shoot again).
 Additionally, the harder you pull (i.e. moving the cursor faster), the faster the ball will be.